The benefits of green energy and why it matters.

-As responsible consumers and inhabitants of this planet, it’s important that we all know where our energy is coming from and what effect it is having on the environment.
-Not all energy is created equal, even though it achieves the same results for us.
-Fortunately, we now have the power to not only find out where our energy is coming from, but in many cases, choose where it comes from, too.
+Not all energy is created equal.
+And as everyday energy consumers, we all should know where our energy is coming from and its effect on the environment.
+Fortunately, we now have the power not only to find out where our energy is coming from but, in many cases, choose where it comes from, too.

-Let's start by looking at the definition of green energy, and then we'll explore the benefits and much more.
+Let's start by looking at the definition of green energy; then, we'll explore its benefits and much more.

 What does green energy mean?

 Green energy is a term for energy that comes from renewable sources.
 Green energy is often referred to as clean, sustainable, or renewable energy.
 The production of green energy doesn't release toxic greenhouse gases into the atmosphere, meaning it causes little or no environmental impact.

 Green energy got its name because it comes from natural resources provided to us by the Earth.
 The color green is often associated with health, nature and sustainability, so it makes sense that renewable energy is related to the color that embodies nature.